- Specific Job Requirements

 Animal Scientist

-Requirements to become an animal scientist: Becoming an animal scientist requires at least a bachelor’s degree – typically in animal science or biology — which is why it’s a high-paying job that works with animals.
-Most companies will want you to have some experience as a research assistant before becoming a full-fledged animal scientist.
+Requirements to become an animal scientist: A bachelor’s degree in animal science or biology is generally required, along with some experience as a research assistant.

 -